 If you really get into a situation like that and your spouse is just being unreasonable and refusing to compromise, there are options.
 One option is an attorney fee motion against the other spouse.
 Family Code 271 partly exists for this reason.

-The eighth step of how to get a divorce in California if the case does not settle is setting the divorce for trial.
+When necessary, the eighth step of how to get a divorce is setting a trial date

 Some or all the issues in a divorce may not resolve.
 In those situations, the judge may set the case for trial.
 In Orange County, either attorney or self represented party can file a document called an "at issue memorandum."
 The court then sets a trial setting conference.
 At the trial setting conference, assuming the case is ready, the court can and usually does set a trial date.